martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 Here we discuss the models that only takes timeseries as input.

 #### RNN timeseries based model
-We first discuss the rnn based model for timesieres input.
+We first discuss the rnn based model for timesieres input:

 <img width="397" height="530" alt="image" src="https://github.com/user-attachments/assets/340d3ad1-4590-43b9-a228-882fd16f3ede" />